Have you ever wondered what they actually mean

 You should try to feel your backbone moving away from the resistance you are leaning on by inhaling.
 As easy as that.
 You can train that while traveling, in class or meetings, even in orchestral rehearsals.

-Once you are familiar with the feeling of expanding your lungs all around you and not just in front, we can start training delayed and controlled airflow outside, exhaling.
+Once you are familiar with the feeling of expanding your lungs all around you and not just in front, we can start training delayed and controlled outbound airflow, exhaling, to be clear.

 You can use any consonant (s, f , sh) for counting seconds and training to make it at least to 20 sec.